 Middle Fork River Expeditions

-Join Middle Fork River Expeditions for a magical wilderness river vacation this summer!
+Join Middle Fork River Expeditions for a Magical Wilderness River Vacation

 Please arrive in Stanley, Idaho the night before the trip begins.
 Stanley is a 45-minute flight, a 3-hour drive from Boise or a 1-hour drive from Sun Valley.
 We have a pre-trip orientation at the MFRE warehouse at 8:30pm the evening before the trip begins.
 The MFRE warehouse is located ~¼ mile West on Hwy 21 from the Mountain Village Resort on the left hand side of the street right after the Triangle C Cabins.
 There are three MFRE wooden oars at the driveway entrance.
 Please have dinner before the meeting.
 The next morning we depart at 8:30am from the Mountain Village Resort.
 Be sure you have your vehicle shuttle reservation in place from Stanley to Salmon well ahead of time preferably the moment after confirming a booking with MFRE.